 South African American oceanographer Athelstan Spilhaus (1911–1998) put it even more succinctly in a paper titled “Maps of the Whole World Ocean” (1942):

 Because it covers more than two-thirds of the earth’s surface, a map of the world ocean is essentially a world map.
 On ordinary world maps, the interruption forming the edges of the map are often placed in the oceans to show the continents to best advantage.
 If, on the other hand, oceanographic conditions as a whole are to be shown, it is desirable to have the map interrupted within the land masses and the world ocean shown as a unit.

-In 1967 American author Vernon Pizer (1918–2005) published the first book with “world ocean” in its title, The World Ocean: Man’s Last Frontier*.
-The first textbook to use the term in its title, The World Ocean: An Introduction to Oceanography* (Anikouchine and Sternberg 1973), was the one I used in my freshman year at the University of Washington in 1974.
+By the 1960s, various authors had published books with “world ocean” in their titles or chapter headings, suggesting common usage of the term by this time (e.g., Carrington 1960; Cromie 1962; Pizer 1967).
+The first textbook to use the term in its title, The World Ocean: An Introduction to Oceanography (Anikouchine and Sternberg 1973), was the one I used in my freshman year at the University of Washington in 1974.
 The authors introduce the interconnectivity of the world ocean’s waters as the principle of unity.
-And they argue that a focus on memorizing the “names and placements of the continents and ocean . . . suggests that the oceans are separated geographically.
+And they argue that a focus on memorizing the “names and placements of the continents and ocean . . . is slightly misleading because it suggests that the oceans are separated geographically.
 From an oceanographer’s point of view, the emphasis should be on a world ocean that is completely intercommunicating.”
 Of course, once the idea of a single world ocean is firmly embedded in your thinking, it doesn’t hurt to know the names and locations of at least some of the geographic oceans.
-How will you know where to go when someone invites you to the Caribbean?
+How else will you know where to go when someone invites you to the Caribbean?

 1.2 An Interdisciplinary Science